UCRajkumar/ecSeg/README.md

 Rajkumar, U. et al. *ecSeg: Semantic Segmentation of Metaphase Images containing Extrachromosomal DNA.* iScience.
 21, 428-435.
 (2019)

+Segments and quantifies ecDNA in metaphase spreads.
+Performs integrated analysis of DAPI and FISH probes on ecDNA and homogeneously stained regions to provide oncogene amplification location.

 The latest development of ecSeg can be found [here](https://github.com/UCRajkumar/ecSeg/tree/dev).

 ## Installation